jecki/ts2python/docs/Mapping.rst

 Alternative Representations for Anonymous Interfaces
 ----------------------------------------------------

-As of Version 0.6.9, anonymous interfaces can also be mapped with functional syntax::
+Starting with version 0.6.9, anonymous interfaces can also be mapped with functional syntax::

     interface InitializeResult {